 No Governing Board member shall participate in the selection, award, or administration of a contract supported by a federal award or State award governed by the Grant Accountability and Transparency Act (GATA) (30 ILCS 708/) if he or she has a real or apparent conflict of interest.
-A conflict of interest arises when a Governing Board member or any of the following individuals has a financial or other interest in the entity selected for the contract:
+A conflict of interest arises when a Governing Board member or any of the following individuals has a financial or other interest in or a tangible benefit from the entity selected for the contract:

-- 1. Any person that has a close personal relationship with a Governing Board member that may compromise or impair the Board member's fairness and impartiality, including a member of the Governing Board member's immediate family or household; - 2.
-The Governing Board member's business partner; or - 3.
+- 1. A member of the Governing Board member's immediate family; - 2.
+The Governing Board member's partner; or - 3.
 An entity that employs or is about to employ the Governing Board member or one of the individuals listed in one or two above.

-CROSS REF.: 2:105 (Ethics and Gift Ban), 4:60 (Purchases and Contracts), 5:120 (Employee Ethics; Conduct; and Conflict of Interest)
+CROSS REF.: 2:105 (Ethics and Gift Ban), 4:60 (Purchases and Contracts), 5:120 (Employee Ethics; Code of Professional Conduct; and Conflict of Interest)